eekiesel/CS499/index.md

 For my capstone, I chose to enhance a mobile application originally created in my Mobile Architecture and Programming course.
 I applied enhancements across all three required categories: Software Design and Engineering, Algorithms and Data Structures, and Databases.

-This project not only allowed me to demonstrate the technical skills I’ve developed, but also challenged me to think critically about design decisions, user experience, and long-term maintainability.
+This project not only allowed me to demonstrate the technical skills I’ve developed but also challenged me to think critically about design decisions, user experience, and long-term maintainability.
 I focused on applying real-world development practices by refactoring code to improve structure and readability, implementing new features that added real value to the user, and integrating third-party libraries and cloud services to extend functionality.
 Each enhancement aligned with one of the program outcomes and encouraged me to apply what I’ve learned in a cohesive and thoughtful way.

 You'll find a summary of the narratives for each enhancement category in the sections below.
 Each narrative describes the work completed, some of the challenges I ran into, and how the updates reflect what I’ve learned and how my skills have grown.
 I’ve also included links to the original PDF submissions in the GitHub repository for each category if you’d like to take a closer look.